2026 LVDA Schooling Show Series Year-End Awards

 Leadline (3 scores, scores do not have to be from an L judge)

-Volunteer Hours from LVDA hosted shows will be tracked by LVDA; volunteer hours from some hosted shows will be tracked by Show Managers.
-For additional volunteer hours with registered shows not tracking, please submit ESDCTA Volunteer form to LVDA contact: [please note, we will have a contact by the start of show season].
+Volunteer Hours from LVDA hosted shows will be tracked by LVDA; volunteer hours from Hidden Creek and Heart's Journey will be tracked by Show Managers.
+For additional volunteer hours with affiliated shows, please contact: Katelyn Krumanocker.

-Scores are calculated as follows: Median score of five highest scores (median score must be 60% or above).
+Scores are calculated as follows: Median score of the highest scores (median score must be 60% or above).

 School Horse Rider Schooling Show Award